 For all adult children there is a transition time from how they grew up in a Christian home, to making their own way as an adult.
 Transitioning into an adult means they come to the place of their own individuality in spiritual direction.
 This can be a difficult season for parents.
-Of course, everything we have taught them as parents is a solid foundation; which is comforting.
-We can feel confident that just as the bible teaches in Proverbs 22:6 “Start children off on the way they should go, and even when they are old they will not turn from it.” our training will always stay with them as a guide.
+We have spent years guiding them.

 by Paula Masters